polcak/jsrestrictor/docs/index.md

 ## License Information

-This project is available as open source under the terms of the GPL 3.0 or later.
-However, some elements are being licensed under MIT license and MPL 2.0 license.
-For accurate information, please check individual files.
-As well as for accurate information regarding copyrights.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either [version 3](https://www.gnu.org/licenses/gpl-3.0) of the License, or (at your option) any later version.